Wooden letters spellin Italian baby names for boys against yellow wooden background

 • Diamante (lit.
 Diamond) – traditionally a girl’s name, it can also be used as boy’s name or a gender-neutral one

-In many many cases, however, gender-neutral names in Italy are often foreign names that Italian parents take from other languages that offer more flexible options.
+In many many cases, however, gender-neutral names in Italy are often foreign names that Italian parents take from other languages that offer more flexible options (Alex is a good example).

 Abroad, it is not uncommon to see Italian-inspired names for boys that have a gender-neutral nature.

-Names like Armani, Alessi, Fendi names inspired by locations or brands are Italian in feel but traditional and not commonly found in Italy (or at least, not yet!)
+Names like Armani, Alessi, Fendi names inspired by Italian brands are Italian in feel but not traditional and not commonly found in Italy (or at least, not yet!) as first names, as they are family names and, to many Italian years, still sound like one.
+But fashion evolves fast so who know, maybe they’ll enter the top lists too!

 I hope you enjoyed these Italian names for boys and that helped you pick the perfect baby name!